Filroden/rmu-complementary-skills/README.md

 <img src="images/group-task-chat.png" alt="Chat output for Group Task Calculator" width="200" style="display: block; margin: 2rem auto;">
 </div>

+  * **Roll Skill (lead participant or GM):** The lead participant or the GM can make the modified skill manueovre roll by clicking the button at the bottom of the chat card.
+The button will be visible to other participants but it will show as disabled.
+This will launch RMU's skill roll dialogue and show either the additional bonus (for Boost Task) or the override skill bonus (for Group Task).
+You can still apply any other modifiers as normal in this dialogue before rolling.

 ## Version History

 [Version History](https://www.google.com/search?q=VERSION.md)